jimcomiskey-insurity/WorkflowGitEngineReplit/replit.md

 ### UI/UX Decisions

 The frontend features a modern dark theme with a redesigned layout.
-It includes a sidebar navigation, a card-grid layout for workflows, and dedicated views for Version Control and Pending Changes.
+It includes a persistent top header, sidebar navigation, a card-grid layout for workflows, and dedicated views for Version Control and Pending Changes.
 Key UI elements include:
+- **Top Header**: Persistent header bar across all pages containing the application title and user dropdown selector.
+Changing the user immediately refreshes all data across the application to reflect the selected user's repository state.
 - Workflow cards displaying name, key, description, phase/task counts, and action buttons.
 - Collapsible commit history display.
 - Branch management via a dropdown selector with visual indicators for the active branch.